qvkare/qvkare/README.md

-### As a node operator, web3 researcher, and modularism enthusiast, I strive to build efficient, scalable blockchain solutions.
+### As a node operator, web3 worker, and modularism enthusiast, I strive to build efficient, scalable blockchain solutions.